WangSY618/Transfer-learning/README.md

 **Note:** Both `nnpredmine` and `utils` are custom modules essential for the successful execution of the code.
 You can access and download them directly from the provided GitHub links:
 - [`nnpredmine` module](https://github.com/WangSY618/Transfer-learning/blob/main/nnpred.py)
 - [`utils` module](https://github.com/WangSY618/Transfer-learning/blob/main/utils.py)
-Ensure you have these files in the appropriate directory or adjust your import statements accordingly.

 ## Visualization of Model Results
 ### Figures Overview: